juanburgos/100-days-of-code/log.md

 Learnt how to install the native mongoDB driver into NodeJS.
 Practiced inserting and finding documents.
 Kinda hard to visualize.
 Next up, Mongoose.

+### Day70  #100DaysOfCode

+Intro to Mongoose and using it to read from the database.
+Today is the first day that I had to review the info several times before I understood what was going on.
+And that left me behind on time.
+I guess my brain needs to rest.

+### Day  #100DaysOfCode
 ### Day  #100DaysOfCode
 ### Day  #100DaysOfCode
 ### Day  #100DaysOfCode